 - 2 tablespoons fig jam

-- 2 tablespoons chopped walnuts or almonds
+- 2 tablespoons walnuts, chopped

 Instructions